 December: Festive cheer in Singapore

 A great yearend destination option, Singapore presents an exciting line-up of merry events in the month of December.
-Dance music lovers won’t want to miss a chance to party with the internationally renowned DJs at ZoukOut - the biggest annual dance music event in Asia.
 Lap up the yuletide cheer in Singapore’s prime shopping district and famous shopping belt – Orchard Road, where dazzling displays of giant Christmas trees and decorations take centre stage.
-End the year on a high note with a variety of New Year Eve countdown options, whether it’s ushering 2020 at Marina Bay with fireworks and live performances or partying till dawn at Sentosa.
+End the year on a high note with a variety of New Year Eve countdown options, whether it’s ushering the New Year at Marina Bay with fireworks and live performances or partying till dawn at Sentosa.

 Photo credits (Top to bottom): Korean Tourism Organization, Singapore Tourism Board, Grand Park Kodhipparu, Maldives, Bali Tourism Board, Otaru Tourism Association, Discover Hong Kong, Chinaculture.org, china.org.cn, Singapore GP, Wikipedia, Korean Tourism Organization, Singapore Tourism Board.